jfrome1/NTW2029/src/content/docs/course-ntw2029/resources/writing/grammar.md

 Avoid: "Boyd argues that stories can not only help cooperation--they also aid the storyteller."

-Better: "Boyd argues that stories can not only help cooperation--they also aid the storyteller."
+Better: "Boyd argues that stories can not only help cooperation; they can also aid the storyteller."

 ## Empty phrase